atolye15/checklist/checklists/setting-up-meta-tags.md

 - [ ] Canonical url must be included in all pages.

 - [ ] (Optional) Add structured data
-If applicable add structured data to your page.
+If applicable, add structured data to your page.
 Detailed information can be found on [https://schema.org/](https://schema.org/)